tsgates/arch-wiki-markdown/wiki/Emacs.md

 using M-q.

 Characters and words can be transposed using C-t and M-t, respectively.
-For example: Hello World! → World!
-Hello
+For example: Hello World! to World!
+Hello.

 The case of words is also readily adjustable.
-M-l downcases a word from point (HELLO → hello); M-u upcases a word from point (hello → HELLO) and M-c capitalizes the first character of a word from point while downcasing the remainder (hElLo → Hello).
+M-l downcases a word from point (HELLO to hello); M-u upcases a word from point (hello to HELLO) and M-c capitalizes the first character of a word from point while downcasing the remainder (hElLo to Hello).

 > Killing, yanking and regions